 China changed the COVID-19 case definition to include clinical (radiological) diagnosis of patients without confirmatory test.
 As a result, Hubei reported 14,840 newly confirmed cases, nearly 10 times more than the previous day, while deaths more than doubled to 242.
 WHO indicated that for consistency it would report only the number of laboratory-confirmed cases.

 At the San Siro stadium in Milan, the Atalanta soccer team from Bergamo wins the Champions League match against Valencia 4 to 1 in front of 44,000 fans from Italy (2,000 from Spain).
 The mass transport from Bergamo to Milan and return, hours of shouting as well as the following festivities in innumerable bars have been considered by some observers as a coronavirus ‘biological bomb’.

 Thursday, 20 February

-A patient in his 30s admitted to the intensive care unit (ICU) in Codogno Hospital (Lodi, Lombardy, Italy) tested positive for SARS-CoV-2.
-Over the next 24 hours, the number of reported cases would increase to 36, without links to the Codogno patient or previously identified positive cases.
+A patient in his 30s tested positive for SARS-CoV-2 and was admitted to the intensive care unit (ICU) in Codogno Hospital (Lodi, Lombardy, Italy).
+The symptomatic patient had visited the hospital the day before but was not tested as he did not meet the suspected case epidemiological criteria (no link with China).
+His wife, 5 hospital staff, 3 patients and several contacts of the index patients also tested positive to the COVID-19.
+Over the next 24 hours, the number of reported cases would increase to 36, many without links to the Codogno patient or previously identified positive cases.
+A first COVID-19 death in a 78-year-old man was also reported.
 It is the beginning of the Italian epidemic. jamanetwork.com/journals/jama/fullarticle/2763188

 Sunday, 23 February